luvit/luvit.io/articles/pure-luv.md

 ```sh
 curl -LO https://raw.githubusercontent.com/luvit/lit/master/luvit-loader.lua
 ```

+I will sometime publish this to luarocks to ease this bootstrapping step.

 Using this file, we should be able to require packages from either ecosystem using native require.
 Create the following test file and run it with lua to